Sherwin-J-M/Sherwin-INFT1016_sp5_2023_practicals/Assignment_3_WebPage/README.md

 - Gives the user the option to change the Theme of the webpage (Light Theme or Dark Theme)
 - Include as option for user to enter his/her name and display it to the screen
 - Contains an image button when clicked displays an image
-- Contains a table of content - when the user click on one of the contents it direct the user to the location of the content
+- Contains a table of content - when the user click on one of the contents it direct the user to the location of the
 - Includes a short 5 quesiton MCQ quiz at the end of the page

 ## Introduction